Chocolate Mousse (Mousse au Chocolat)

 With summer in full swing in Europe at the moment, a chilled dessert is the ideal way to end a nice meal.
 That or a big bowl of ice-cream.
 And one can hardly go past the quintessential French classic, a mousse au chocolat.

-My husband’s grandmother is well-known for her chocolate mousse, a treat which she often served up when my husband was a wee little boy and well into his adulthood.
-Alas, given her advancing age, she retired from the kitchen some time ago but I was ever thankful when she shared her “secret” recipe with me and my sister-in-law.
+My husband’s grandmother is well-known for her mousse au chocolat, a treat which she often served up when my husband was a wee little boy and well into his adulthood.
+Alas, given her advancing age, she retired from the kitchen some time ago but I was ever thankful when she shared her “secret” ingredient with me and my sister-in-law.

 I was bemused, but not overly surprised, to discover that her secret ingredient was the humble bar of milk chocolate, something which gave the mousse a nursery sweetness and which made it just right for the palates of little (and big) babes.